2020 Utility Rates

 Utility rates are increased in most years to maintain service levels as the costs of various materials and services (such as electricity and construction materials) escalate.
-The 2019 rates are also impacted by the results of a recent rate structure study.
-More information on rate structure changes can be found here.
-For a single-family residence, the rate will increase approximately $5 per month in 2019.
+For a single-family residence, the rate will increase approximately $5.66 per month in 2020.
 Detailed information on rates can be found here.

 If you have any questions about impacts to your utility rates or monthly bill, please contact the city’s Utility Billing Office at 303-441-3260 and a customer service representative will assist you.

 A recent study estimated that over the next 25 years the United States must invest more than $1 trillion in underground water infrastructure.
 To use a local example, work continues on the Barker Gravity Pipeline, which supplies approximately one third of the city’s total water supply.
 This critical infrastructure is over 100 years old, and complete replacement is planned over a 12-year period.

 The city continues to invest in this critical need.
 Our tap water not only delivers safe drinking water but also supports fire protection, the economy and the quality of life we enjoy.

 Nationally, many sanitary sewer pipes were installed shortly after World War II, and they are nearing the end of their service life.
 Most of the city's sanitary sewer lines were installed in the 1960s or earlier.
 Rehabilitation of the city’s sanitary sewer system continues to be a key area of focus for wastewater funds, along with planned regulatory compliance projects at the Water Resource Recovery Facility.

 Wastewater quantity charges for residential customers are billed based on Average Winter Consumption (average use from December through March) or actual water use, whichever is less.
 The wastewater service charge is set at a fixed monthly rate based on your water meter size.
 Non-residential customers are billed according to their water budget option.

 Stormwater and Flood Management 7%